Milling Bean Flour

 Approx: 1/4 cup Bean Flour

-Beans mill up into a nice fine flour
+Beans mill up into a nice fine flour, so use them in all your cooking

 Lima Bean Whole & Flour